puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 # The solution

-IMDG v4.0+ is capable of reporting collected metrics (probes) to MC in a generic manner
+IMDG v4.0+ is capable of reporting collected metrics (probes) to MC in<br/>a generic manner

 ![h:400 center drop-shadow](./images/jmx-metrics.png)